DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03h-pod-container-probe-config.markdown

 1. What the different between liveness, readiness and startup probe?
 2. When should you use container probe?
-3. Configure liveness probe in a Pod
+3. Container probes of fields
-4. Configure readiness probe in a Pod
+4. Configure liveness probe in a Pod
-5. Configure startup probe in a Pod
+5. Configure readiness probe in a Pod
-6. Motivation for using Container Probe
+6. Configure startup probe in a Pod

 Ok langsung aja kita bahas materi yang pertama